JoshuaWise/jellypromise/README.md

 #### .timeout(*milliseconds*, [*reason*]) -> *promise*

 Returns a new promise chained from this one.
-However, if this promise does not resolve within the specified number of `milliseconds`, the returned promise rejects with a `TimeoutError`.
+However, if this promise does not settle within the specified number of `milliseconds`, the returned promise rejects with a `TimeoutError`.

 If you specify a string `reason`, the `TimeoutError` will have `reason` as its message.
 Otherwise, a default message will be used.
 If `reason` is an `instanceof Error`, it is used instead of a `TimeoutError`.